Title: Student Admission Process

 - An electronic file will be created for each new applicant.
 All appropriate signature documents will be filed as received.
 The admissions specialist is responsible for maintaining and updating student files.

-- The Admissions Office will notify each applicant in writing of his/her acceptance (if all documents are received) or inform the students if any additional information is needed to complete the admissions process.
-Students will not be authorized to proceed with scheduling of classes until an admissions application has been designated as accepted.
+- The Admissions Office will notify each applicant of his/her acceptance (if all documents are received) or inform the students if any additional information is needed to complete the admissions process.

 - As transcripts and other required documents are received, the Registrar’s Office will remove the admission hold as appropriate.
 If test scores (taken within the last two years on an acceptable placement test) appear on a high school/college transcript, a copy will be made and forwarded to the Testing Center.